Skip to content

 Phase 2: RL for Reasoning Accuracy

 Following the cold start, the model is trained via reasoning-oriented reinforcement learning, taking inspiration from approaches used in earlier “Zero”-style training.
-Large sets of math, coding, and logic tasks—each with a pass/fail test—provide the core signal:
+Large sets of math, coding, and logic tasks each have a pass/fail test, providing the core signal:

 1. Generate candidate solutions.